raylutz/audit-engine-docsite/docs/user-guide/scanengine.md

 ## Example Workflow

-1. The user separates ballots into batches of a convenient size, of about 200 ballots, for example.
+1. **Create Batches:** The user separates ballots into batches of a convenient size, of about 200 ballots, for example.
 This can be commonly done using a counting scale.
+Each batch should have fewer than half the ballots in the automatic document feeder (ADF), and those typically can handle 500 sheets.
+If batches are already determined when originally scanned, these can be used as-is.
+Random selection of batches may be appropriate for verification scan creation.
-2. Using *ScanEngine*, the user enters the GROUP and BATCH, like EV_1000.
+2. **Name Batches:** Using *ScanEngine*, the user enters the GROUP and BATCH, like EV_1000.
 EV is the Group, Early Voting EV.
 This can be any string.
+This will be the prefix of the filename.
+3. The workflow can be run with separator sheets or manually.
+   1. **SEPARATOR SHEETS:**
-3. Those are combined to create a separator page with a code-39 barcode.
+      1. The prefix is expressed on a separator page with a code-39 barcode.
 This separator page is printed using a co-located laser printer.
-4. The user places the separator page on top of the batch, and then places it into the ADF feeder (Automatic Document Feeder) of a high-speed scanner, such as the Ricoh fi7090 or Canon DR-G2140, for example.
+      2. The separator page is placed on top of the batch
+      3. The batch is loaded into the ADF feeder (Automatic Document Feeder) of a high-speed scanner, such as the Ricoh fi7090 or Canon DR-G2140, for example.
-5. As the scanning of the batch proceeds, the *ScanEngine* software detects the separator sheet and begins a new batch.
+      4. As the scanning of the batch proceeds, the *ScanEngine* software detects the separator sheet and begins a new batch.
          In normal (non-error) flow, the code from the separator sheet is used to determine the file names in the batch.
+      5. The user can concurrently prepare the next batch and load it into the ADF when convenient.
+If another separator page is encountered, that will signal the end of the batch.
+The ability to load the ADF while scanning is not feasible with all scanners.
+      6. If there is no error, the scanner would continue onto the next batch without stopping, and start the new batch based on the separator page.
+   2.  **MANUALLY:**
+      1. The user enters the prefix for the batch manually into the ScanEngine App.
+      2. The user places the batch without a separator page into the ADF.
+      3. The user waits for the timeout to occur before loading the next batch.
-6. The images in the batch are copied to a staging area directory, as they are scanned.
+4. **Staging Area:** The images in the batch are copied to a staging directory, as they are scanned.
-7. A log is produced showing the progress of each ballot in the batch.
+5. **Fully Logged:** A log is produced showing the progress of each ballot in the batch.
-8. If another separator page is encountered, that will signal the end of the batch.
-Alternatively, a timeout or operator input can be used to complete a batch if it does not have another batch after it.
-9. If the batch is completed without error, then the images in the batch are copied to the final area.
-Normally, images are copied to a sub-folder of the main destination folder.
-These images can be written directly to USB drive so there is no connection to the voting system environment.
+6. **Final Area:** If the batch is completed without error, then the images in the batch are copied to the final area.
+Signed hashes are provided for each image scanned.
+These images can be written directly to USB drive so there is no connection to the voting system environment, and there is no connection to the Internet.
-10. If there is no error, the scanner would continue onto the next batch without stopping.
-11. The operator removes the scanned batch from the output tray of the scanner and the separator page is kept on the top of the batch for identification purposes.
+7. **Return Batch:** The operator removes the scanned batch from the output tray of the scanner and the separator page is kept on the top of the batch for identification purposes.
 We recommend that the operator would seal the batch into a zip-lock bag, and place it in the box holding the ballots.
 In this way, the batch can be identified later.
+If any ballots had to be remade, then the batch may need to be put aside so the ballot can be returned to the batch before storage.
-12. ERROR FLOW.
-In the case of an error, the images captured in that batch would be deleted in the staging area, and the user alerted to the failure.
+8. **ERROR FLOW.** In the case of an error, the images captured in that batch would be deleted in the staging area, and the user alerted to the failure.
 Sometimes, it is possible to remove the offending ballot, if it is not scannable due to being damaged, and then run the batch without that ballot.
-This fact would need to be entered by the user.
+Instructions are provided to the user for error recovery.
-13. Any ballots that are damaged and cannot be scanned can be combined into another batch, where each of the ballots are "remade" by copying the votes from one to the other.
+9. **Remaking ballots:** Any ballots that are damaged and cannot be scanned can be combined into another batch, or they can be scanned on a co-located flatbed scanner and kept with the batch.
-14. The USB drive is removed and then hand-carried out of the secure air-gapped environment, and then uploaded to the AuditEngine datacenter for processing.
+10. **USB Drive:** After all scanning is completed, the USB drive is removed and then hand-carried out of the secure air-gapped environment, and then uploaded to the AuditEngine datacenter for processing.
+11. **Random spot checks.** As the scanning progresses, the user is able to review the fidelity of the images and compare with the paper on a random inspection basis, either as they are being scanned or later, because the batches are identified in storage and in the archives.

 ## Batch Scan Dialog